harry7557558/spirulae/README.md

  - [Complex domain coloring grapher (2D)](complex/)
  - [Complex domain coloring grapher (3D)](complex3/)

-[//]: # "- [Implicit curve grapher](./implicit2/index.html) (for testing, not intended to be useful)"

 It is important to note that these function graphers are developed completely by my effort, and many features I implemented are biased toward personal use.
 Since I don't have much knowledge of advanced functions (especially the complex-variable ones, which I only found their graphs to be visually cool), I cannot guarantee the mathematical practicability and accuracy of these tools.
 If you have any suggestions or believe you are experiencing a bug, feel free to [open an issue on GitHub](https://github.com/harry7557558/spirulae/issues).

 The name "Spirulae" comes from the name of a [deep-ocean cephalopod mollusk](https://en.wikipedia.org/wiki/Spirula) that has distinctive spiral shells.
-I consider myself a fan of spirals so it's not surprising that you see a lot of spirals in example graphs.
+(I consider myself a fan of spirals so it's not surprising to see a lot of spirals in examples.)

 ----